Tblue/python-jproperties/README.md

 Note that metadata support is always enabled.
 The only thing that is optional is actually writing out the metadata.

+Metadata keys beginning with two underscores (`__`) are not written to the output stream by the `store()` method.
+Thus, they can be used to attach "runtime-only" metadata to keys.

 #### Caveats

 Metadata support influences how `Properties` objects are used as dictionary objects: